nyu-acsys/template-proofs/README.txt

 ./run_experiments.sh

+The script will generate the rows for Table 1 (Section 4 of the paper).

 Warning: line counts and times may differ from the original submission because we've updated the proofs since submission, in order to reduce the unverified interface between the Coq and GRASShopper proofs.
 We have transferred the mechanization of the flow framework from GRASShopper to Coq.
 This also enables others to use flow-based reasoning in Iris proofs without having to rely on external proofs.
 We have also transferred many flow-domain-specific proofs to Coq.
+Also note that the line counts for the code of the templates are obtained manually from the Coq proof scripts.
+Hence the relevant entries are filled with ? in the generated rows.

 Contents of the VM
 ------------------